danilp10/dacdApp/README.md

 1. `WeatherController` depends on `OpenWeatherMapSupplier` and `JmsWeatherStore` to obtain and store weather data.
 2. `JmsWeatherStore` implements the `WeatherStore` interface and sends weather data to a JMS topic.
-3. `EventStoreBuilder` listens for weather data on a JMS durable subscription and processes it using `JsonStore`.
+3. `EventStoreBuilder` listens for weather and hotel data on a JMS durable subscription and processes it using `JsonStore`.
-4. `JsonStore` stores weather data in JSON format.
+4. `JsonStore` stores weather and hotel data in JSON format.
+5. `HotelController` depends on `OpenHotelMapSupplier` and `JmsHotelStore` to obtain and store hotel data.
+6. `JmsHotelStore` implements the `HotelStore` interface and sends hotel data to a JMS topic.
+7. `DatamartConnection` recieves weather and hotel information and stores it in a SQL database.

 ## Resources Used

 - Java Development Kit (JDK) 8 or higher
 - OpenWeatherMap API
+- Xotelo API
 - Message broker for subscription system (e.g., Apache ActiveMQ)
 - Git
 - Markdown
+- SQL

 ## Getting Started